rondoval/lwip-amiga/docs/architecture.md

 - **Control ops are synchronous `IOStdReq` commands** (`NETDEV_CMD_*`, base `0x8900`):
   ATTACH, START, STOP, DETACH, GET_LINK, GET_STATS, GET_COUNTERS, SET_COALESCE, SET_MAC,
   and the declarative RX filter.
 They are serialized by the driver's unit task.
+  SET_MAC belongs between ATTACH and START: ATTACH reports `ndc_Mac` (and a driver may load the factory address when ATTACH first configures the unit), and START programs the MAC — so the stack issues SET_MAC after ATTACH and patches its own copy of `ndc_Mac` when the driver accepts it.
   GET_STATS and GET_COUNTERS split the two kinds of statistic and are independent of one
   another: `NetDevStats` is the fixed portable summary (what every NIC has, and what the stack cannot work out for itself), while GET_COUNTERS returns a self-describing list of